lyledodgegh/lyledodgegh/README.md

 - Global Engineering Lead for the Microsoft Business Group
 - Executive Sponsor for GitHub Partnership
 - North American Applications + Infrastructure Functional Lead for Microsoft Business Group
+- Developing capability in global engineering teams around the GitHub plaform in partnership with GitHub

 2024-CURRENT - *Logistics Client*

+- Developing capability in delivery teams around AI assistance in the SDLC leveraging the GitHub and Anthropic platforms
-- Lead for Platform Experience of Data & Event Driven Enterprise Platform
+- Led Platform Experience of Data & Event Driven Enterprise Platform

 2024-CURRENT - *Healthcare System*